itu-devops/lecture_notes/sessions/session_08/Slides.md

-*In the last episode...* monitoring - a tool that allows you to detect problems.
+*In the last episode...*

+- monitoring - a tool that allows you to detect problems.

+*To think about...*

 - What are the types of problems detectable by monitoring?
 - Does monitoring help you understand why these problems occur?